• Upgrade your defenses, not your anxiety. Let’s Talk! Contact Us

 4. Research and development:

 Forensic science is a dynamic field, with rise in technology and science the criminals are also finding more and more methods to commit offences and escape from law.
 So, it is duty of forensic experts to be one step ahead of offenders to ensure the smooth functioning of legal system.
-The forensic professional always try to conduct research on new technologies and methods that are developed in forensic science and other scientific techniques that can be used in forensic field.
+The forensic professional always tries to conduct research on new technologies and methods that are developed in forensic science and other scientific techniques that can be used in forensic field.
 The focus should be on to improve analytical techniques and enhance the accuracy of current technologies.

-Another major problem nowadays is the rise of digital equipments which eventually given rise to digital and cybercrimes.
+Another major problem nowadays is the rise of digital equipment's which eventually given rise to digital and cybercrimes.
 The forensic experts are required to be well familiar with modern devices and their potential threats.
-So the experts must ensure they have all the necessary tools and techniques to be in toe to toe with modern day offenders.
+So, the experts must ensure they have all the necessary tools and techniques to be in toe to toe with modern day offenders.

 Challenges Faced by Forensic Science in India